 8. Add in the Meat

 Throughout the process, keep adding more wood chips if you think the smoke is subsiding.
-Use your judgment to see if the smoke isn’t enough and add half a cup of wood chips.
-The temperature will slightly rise when you add in another batch, which is completely normal.
-It’s only a temporary hike and will go back to the original setting after a while.
+Use your judgment to see if the smoke isn’t enough, and add half a cup of wood chips.
+The temperature will rise slightly when you add in another batch, which is completely normal.
+It’s only a temporary hike, and will go back to the original setting after a while.

 9. This is the Time to Sauce it Up!